© 2022 Heritage Community of Kalamazoo All Rights Reserved.

-When Pat decided that she wanted some additional care and support in her life, she made the shift to Wyndham West.
+When Pat decided that she wanted some additional care and support in her life, she made the shift to Meilland Square (formerly Wyndham West).
 While at first she wondered about the transition, she has found the change to be sweet and smooth.
 People are inviting and life is filled with pleasant conversations in comfortable sitting rooms.
 It all speaks to the hospitality that Pat has savored each day at Heritage Community.

 Today, whether she is a part of a weekly game of Bridge or indulging with friends in scones and some Earl Grey tea, Pat sees that Heritage Community values relationships and continuing to do what you love.
 And the welcoming atmosphere for family at Heritage Community means Pat can easily maintain her special connection with her children.
 At Heritage Community, Pat knows her traditions of shared family meals, game nights with friends and warm laughter all continue — which makes this community her perfect fit.